Transmorphers: Fall of Man: Production

 Transmorphers: Fall of Man was released June 30, 2009 (less than a week after the premiere of Transformers: Revenge of the Fallen).

 Scott Wheeler directs the film, replacing Transmorphers director Leigh Scott, and the film was also The Asylum's first film to be released on Blu-ray.

 Reception

 Transmorphers: Fall of Man was met with a mixed critical reaction, and a considerably favorable one to its predecessor.
 Felix Vasquez Jr. of Cinema Crazed, who gave the original Transmorphers a positive review, said, "There are moments when Transmorphers 2 rises to the occasion and injects a sense of urgency to the proceedings, but it takes too long for anything to happen.
 It's one long stretch of boring with a few hits of excitement, but the cons drastically affect the pros."

+Future

+Sequel

+A third film in the series, Transmorphers: Mech Beasts, was released on June 30, 2023.
+It is a mockbuster of Transformers: Rise of the Beasts.

+Spinoff

+One of the Transmorphers appears in 2025 Armageddon, a 2022 film released to celebrate The Asylum's twenty-fifth anniversary.
+In this film, aliens send waves of monsters from Asylum films to attack Earth; a Transmorpher is sent alongside an Armada Suit in one of the first waves, but is destroyed when humans seize control of the latter to battle it.